microsoft/Kusto-Query-Language/doc/arg-max-aggfunction.md

 | TEXAS                | 36.4607  | DARROUZETT           |
 | ...             | ...    | ...            |

-Find the first time an event with a direct death happened in each state showing all the columns.

 Find the last time an event with a direct death happened in each state showing all the columns.

 > [!div class="nextstepaction"]